jalaldevv-cmd/python-projects/README.md

 - saves the extracted data to a CSV file

 Weather API
-- retrieves current weather data from the open-mateo API
+- retrieves current weather data from the Open-meteo API
 - extracts the temperature, humidity, and wind speed
 - saves the weather data to a CSV file

+Pokemon API
+- asks the user fora Pokemon name
+- retrieves the Pokemon data from the PokeAPI
+- extracts its name, height, weight, base experience, and first ability
+- saves the data to a CSV file

 Technologies
 - Python